maratai/craftery/audio_music/musical_instruments.md

 - [Dusty Strings](https://dustystrings.com).
 Lever harps and hammered dulcimers.
 I've never ordered from them but their informational pages are terrific.
 - [Fiddlershop](https://fiddlershop.com).
 Look, it's absolutely preferable to purchase a violin or viola (etc) after trying *in person*, but that wasn't logistically viable for me as I was looking for a five-string viola.
 I purchased a [Fiddlerman Concert 5-String Viola Outfit](https://fiddlershop.com/products/fiddlerman-concert-5-string-viola-outfit?_pos=1&_psq=fiddlerman+viola&_psid=7156af7c2&_ss=e) from here a while back and am delighted with it.
 - [Harpsicle Harps](https://harpsicleharps.com/).
 Noting for future reference; a harpist friend told me these are likely the best bet for a functional entry-level harp.
+- [Hobgoblin Music].
+Celtic, folk, acoustic instruments.
+I've just put in a small order (again, for some instruments for sound design) so we'll see how it goes!
 - [Lark in the Morning](https://larkinthemorning.com).
 Terrific place to shop for a variety of world/folk instruments, although if you have a particular interest in a specific items it may make more sense to look for specialized luthiers/suppliers.
 - [Nerdy Gurdy](https://www.nerdygurdy.nl).
 Supplier of affordable hurdy gurdy kits (affordable relative to what working hurdy gurdies normally cost) and nyckelharpa kits.
 I'm currently assembling a [Petite Linotte V2](https://www.nerdygurdy.nl/product/ng-petite-linotte-kit/) kit and so far extremely pleased with the tolerances!
 They also sell pre-assembled and completed instruments.
 Note that these are made available in small batchea and you have to watch the site like a *hawk* to score one of the kits.
 - [Songbird Dulcimers](https://songbirdhd.com).
 Hammered dulcimers.
 Haven't bought from them but I'm looking at cases and stands, so...